-Before attempting to replace the cylinder barrel over the piston, smear the former generously with engine oil and then place it over the piston, carefully manipulating the rings into the end of the bore and seeing that they enter freely, without the application of force.
-As soon as the cylinder barrel is in position, replace the cylinder head and put the washers and nuts on the four holding down bolts.
+Before attempting to replace the cylinder barrel over the piston, smear the former generously with engine oil and then place it over the piston, carefully manipulating the rings into the end of the bore and seeing that they enter freely without the application of force.
+As soon as the cylinder barrel is home, replace the cylinder head and put the washers and nuts on the four holding down bolts.
 Tighten the nuts in diagonal order so as to avoid distortion.

-Examine the sparking plug and replace if sound.
-Check the rubber sealing ring on the carburetter flange, replacing if damaged.
-Finally reconnect the exhaust pipe, carburetter, and petrol pipe.
+Examine the sparking plug and replace if sound; and finally reconnect the exhaust pipe, carburetter, and petrol pipe.